Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 <p> Python has become an indispensable tool in automating Geographic Information Systems (GIS) workflows due to its versatility and the rich ecosystem of libraries it offers.
 By leveraging libraries such as ArcPy for Esri’s ArcGIS platform or GeoPandas for open-source GIS, Python enables users to script and automate complex geospatial tasks with ease.
 This includes automating data processing, performing spatial analyses, and generating maps.
 With Python, GIS professionals can create custom tools and workflows that streamline repetitive tasks, ensure consistency, and enhance productivity.
 Additionally, Python’s integration with web mapping libraries like Folium or Plotly facilitates the creation of interactive and dynamic geospatial visualizations, further expanding its utility in the GIS domain. </p> <br>

-<p> In this tutorial, the areal proportion analysis workflow will be automated.
+<p> In this tutorial, the workflow for areal proportion analysis will be automated.
 Areal proportion analysis involves examining the relative sizes of different spatial units within a geographic area to understand their distribution and impact.
-This analysis can be useful for estimating demographic characteristics between different sized geographic areas, such as census blocks and zip codes.
-Figure 1 below presents a visual depictuion of areal proportion analysis -- smaller units are aggregated into larger units. </p> <br>
+This type of analysis is particularly useful for estimating demographic characteristics across varying geographic scales, such as between census blocks and zip codes. </p> <br>

+<p> Figure 1 below provides a visual depiction of areal proportion analysis, where smaller spatial units are aggregated into larger units. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/HNXFGt5.jpg" style="width:100%;max-width:625px">